GigaSpaces-ProfessionalServices/xap-admin-training/lab14-kubernetes/README.md

 ![Screenshot](./Pictures/Picture1.png)

-5. Open Gigaspaces Ops Manager <br />
+5. Open Gigaspaces Ops Manager
     Get the manager ip by running `kubectl get services`, the manager ip will be the __EXTERNAL-IP__, in this case 10.108.7.199

     ```